DannyDouglass/LeanUx/README.md

 **NOTE:** You can execute the script from any directory.
 It knows how to locate it's current directory and resolve all paths relative to that location.

-If you check the contents of `supervisor.sh`, you'll notice it's watching specific directories for changes.
-As the structure of the application grows and changes, be sure to update what directories get watched.
-It may seem cumbersome to have to white-list everything, but better to be explicit than inadvertently watching irrelevant directories like node_modules (in the sense that it's contents are dynamically created).
+If you check the contents of `supervisor.sh`, you'll notice it's watching the entire `app` directory for changes.
+It will restart the application if any file changes in any folder under `api`.
+For example, `routes`, `models`, etc.

 Mongoose vs Native Driver
 -------------------------